dialoa/.github/profile/README.md

 * Development tools:
   * `docker-ojs-dev`, `docker-omp-dev` dockerized Open Journal Systems and Open Management Press for plugin development.
-  * `luabuilder`: to write large Pandoc lua filters from multiple files.

 What is deposited here is currently used in the production process of journal, [Dialectica](https://dialectica.philsoophie.ch).